-In 2016, Steve Gugenheim entered his 25th year of practice as an attorney.
-Steve is the Past Chair of the North Carolina Advocates for Justice Nursing Home Negligence Section.
+In 2020, Steve will begin his 29th year of practice as an attorney.
+Steve is the Past-Chair of the North Carolina Advocates for Justice Nursing Home Negligence Section.
 Steve is one of the only attorneys in the State of North Carolina who devotes his entire practice to the representation of plaintiffs in cases involving long-term care negligence.
-Steve has obtained the highest rating by Martindale-Hubbell, AV Preeminent Peer Review Rated.
+Steve has obtained the highest rating by Martindale-Hubbell, AV Preeminent Peer Review rated.
 Steve is a member of Super Lawyers, a rating service that selects the top 5% of attorneys in the State of North Carolina.

 Steve graduated in 1987 from the University of North Carolina-Greensboro with a Bachelor of Science degree in Economics.
 While at UNC-Greensboro, Steve was a founding father and President of his fraternity, Sigma Nu.
 He was an elected Senator of the Student Council, member of the Inter-Fraternity Council, and heavily involved in other student organizations.

 In 1991, Steve earned his Juris Doctorate from Samford University, Cumberland School of Law in Birmingham, Alabama.
 In law school, Steve was the Comment Editor of the Cumberland Law Review and a member of the nationally acclaimed Mock Trial Team.
 The year Steve was on the Mock Trial Team, the trial teams placed first and second in the Regional Mock Trial Competition and was one of eight teams in the nation that advanced to the National Mock Trial Competition.
 In his first year of law school, Steve won the Client Counseling Competition.
 Steve finished at the top of his class in law school.
 Following law school, Steve moved to Dallas, Texas to work for one of the largest law firms in the State of Texas.